-Any workplace is required to ensure the safety of the employees from possible head and bodily injuries.
-When you work in an industrial or construction site, you should always protect your head with the right headgear.
+All workplaces are required to ensure the safety of their employees from possible head and bodily injuries.
+When you work on an industrial or construction site, you should always protect your head with the right headgear.

-Commonly known as a hard hat, this headgear is a necessity in any work environment where there is a risk of the employees suffering from head trauma and injury.
-For instance, in construction sites, falling objects are a major concern.
+Commonly known as a hard hat, this headgear is a necessity in any work environment where there is a risk of head trauma or injury to employees.
+For instance, on construction sites, falling objects are a major concern.
 Industrial workers can bump their heads into pipes, beams, and other fixed, hard objects.

 Did you know that shipbuilders were the first people who wore hard hats?
 These workers covered their heads with the earliest version of the hat.
-It had tar on them, which they would lay under the sun for curing.
-Then, the shipbuilders would wear hats to protect them from objects that could drop from ship decks.
+These helmets were coated with tar and placed in the sun for curing.
+Then, the shipbuilders would wear these hard hats to protect them from objects that could drop from ship decks.

 The first hard hat is documented to have been created in 1912 for the Kingdom of Bohemia.
 However, there is not enough evidence to prove that this was the true origin of the hard hat.
-Protective headgear was already present in the US since 1898 or even before that.
-A company in California that Edward Dickinson owned sold leather hats to protect the workers’ heads.
+Protective headgear was already present in the US since 1898, or possibly even earlier.
+A company in California owned by Edward Dickinson sold leather hats to protect the workers’ heads.

 Hard Hats Today

-Hard hats have improved significantly from using metal and fibreglass to rigid plastic.
+Hard hats have improved significantly thanks to the transition from metal and fibreglass materials to rigid plastic construction.
 Although the durability of metal and other materials was unquestionable, they were uncomfortable and heavy.
-Rigid plastic helped make the hats more convenient for the wearers.
+Rigid plastic helped make the hats lighter and more comfortable to wear.

-Companies would often include their names or logos (sometimes both), along with other messages on the front of the hat.
-These hard hats today have become quite versatile that you can fit other accessories in them, including a visor, welding helmet, earmuffs, headlamps, and chinstrap.
+Companies often include their names or logos (sometimes both), along with other messages on the front of the hat.

 Hard Hats in Australia